-What and why I gave up when I turned 40
+What I gave up when I turned 40

 - I gave up investing on friends who weren’t my cheerleaders in life – You know the girlfriends who are always in competition with you, and instead of cheering on your successes they become envious and more distant…yeah, those.

-- I gave up on the idea of being the perfect mom – Ok, not that I ever thought I could be perfect, but we all have this illusion that we can work, teach, clean, cook, parent, exercise……..and do it all simultaneously while staying sane.
+- Gave up on the idea of being the perfect mom – Ok, not that I ever thought I could be perfect, but we all have this illusion that we can work, teach, clean, cook, parent, exercise.
+That we can do it all simultaneously while staying sane.

 - I gave up trying to “look perfect” every day – That meant, away with wearing make up every day.
 I just don’t like it!
 Let’s be honest.
 I want to be able to shower, moisturize my skin, brush a bit of powder on my face and GO!
 With three kids and working full time I don’t have time for all that other stuff.
-I like the natural look anyway, but I want to look good at the same time.
-I learned a long time ago when I struggled with acne as a teen that I needed to take care of my skin daily.
+I like the natural look anyway.
+With this change my skin actually looked better without all that gunk on!
+Who knew?

 If you’re looking for a simple solution in your busy life that is not only an anti-aging but moisturizing too, this is it.

 - You saw the results after week one.
 Now after week two I am to expected to see my skin become firmer and improve it’s elasticity too (so stay tuned). 😉

 40 is amazing.
 It changed my life.
 This age is all the things I heard others say it would be and more.
 I’m truer to myself.
 I realized who the true cheerleaders in my life were and would do anything for them.